ocaml-ppx/ppx_deriving_protobuf/README.md

 The wire protocol is designed in a way that allows to safely extend it if one follows a set of constraints.

-### Never

-Violating any of the following constraints always results in exceptions or receiving garbage data:

-  * Never change `[@key]` or `[@encoding]` annotations; never add or remove `[@bare]` annotation.
-  * Never change primitive (i.e. excluding `list`, `option` or `array` qualifiers) types of existing fields, tuple elements or constructor arguments.
-  * Never remove required fields, tuple elements or constructor arguments.
-  * Never replace a primitive type of a field, tuple element or constructor argument with a tuple, even if the first element of the replacing tuple is the former primitive type.
-  * Never add arguments to an argument-less variant constructor, or vice versa.

 ### Always

 Any of the following changes may be applied to either the sender or receiver